Skip to content

 If you’ve got a few minutes to spare on your commute, it’s certainly worth a wander through the Monk Bridge Viaduct Garden (7 mins), a beautiful redevelopment of a once-abandoned industrial space now home to an elevated park and pathways.

 It’s a chance to live flexibly too, because we’ve taken the ‘lord’ out of landlord.
 Transparent prices with no mysterious ‘extras’, with clear contracts to match.
-Renting run by humans, for humans, whether you stay one year, two or even 10.
+Renting run by humans, for humans, whether you stay one year, two or even ten.

 Other Posts